hocbigg/english-studies/extras/other_curricula.md

 # Other curricula

-This curriculum is one of a few efforts to inform learners how they can pursue [Field] independently.
+This curriculum is one of a few efforts to inform learners how they can pursue English Studies independently.
 Below are a few other such efforts.

 - [OER Commons: English and Literature Resources](https://www.oercommons.org/hubs/english)
 - [Open Educational Resources for English (ASCCC OERI)](https://asccc-oeri.org/open-educational-resources-and-english/)